27 Mind Blowing Side Dishes for Steak

 a bacon wrapped brussels sprout on a toothpick

-Brussels sprouts are great served with steak, but they’re even better wrapped in bacon and then smoked.
+Brussels sprouts are great served with steak, but they’re even better wrapped in bacon and then smoked and served with steak.

 Sweet, nutty, and salty what better way to eat the controversial sprout?